I Need a Doctor: Music video

 The video for "I Need a Doctor" was shot with Allen Hughes, the director of Menace II Society, From Hell and The Book of Eli.
 The video premiered on February 24, 2011.
-As of March 2025, this music video has received 518 million views.

 Synopsis

 The video begins with a written date "February 18, 2001", starting with an introduction of Dr. Dre's music career, such as when he and fellow N.W.A member DJ Yella were in the 1980s funk group World Class Wreckin' Cru.
 There are also scenes of Dr. Dre and his family, such as him hugging his daughter and son and getting married.
 There are also snippets from past music videos.
 It includes many rappers such as Eazy-E, 2Pac, The D.O.C, Snoop Dogg, Warren G, Nate Dogg, Eminem, Xzibit and all the rest of the members from N.W.A.
-The video then features Dr. Dre driving down Pacific Coast Highway in a Ferrari 360, with flashbacks of his life, crashing his car and the last thing heard was his daughter say "Good night Daddy".
+The video then features Dr. Dre driving down Pacific Coast Highway in a Ferrari 360.
+Distracted with flashbacks of his life, he crashes his car, with the last thing he hears was his daughter say "Good night Daddy".
 He is then transported to a medical facility.

 The video is fast-forwarded ten years later in the present day, where he has been hospitalized and is on life support.
 The Marin County Civic Center stands in for the medical facility.
 HP Touchstone / Touch-to-Share technology is featured as the way medical data is transferred from the doctor's phone to the medical tablet.
 Eminem raps next to him as he is floating in an isolation tank, during which the figure of the Pythia (played by Canadian actress Estella Warren) is singing as a hologram behind and over Dre, mouthing the words to Skylar Grey's vocal part in the song.
 Skylar Grey herself appears as one of the doctors in the video, but never actually appears singing her part.
 Dre eventually wakes up and goes through rehab, and the video ends with him standing next to the grave of Eazy-E, a rapper who had launched Dre's music career by founding N.W.A and was also a member along with Ice Cube, MC Ren and DJ Yella.
 A ticking clock is heard midway through the video.